-The deposition order, reviewed by the Tracker, demands that the individual — or entity in this case — bring numerous documents and communications related to the city’s allegations, including around the use or possession of nearly two dozen files from the city’s Dropbox, the IP addresses for all its computers and electronic devices, Dropbox activity logs and private browser use.
+The deposition orders, reviewed by the Tracker, demand that the individual bring numerous documents and communications related to the city’s allegations, including around the use or possession of nearly two dozen files from the city’s Dropbox, the IP addresses for all its computers and electronic devices, Dropbox activity logs and private browser use.

-It also commands the production of all documents, including communications, relating to the blog’s argument that the city’s Dropbox was accessible to the public at large, and that accessing it was part of routine newsgathering.
+They also command the production of all documents, including communications, relating to the blog’s argument that the city’s Dropbox was accessible to the public at large, and that accessing it was part of routine newsgathering.

-The deposition also focuses on communications around 15 public records requests, six of which were filed by Ferguson and one by Curlee.
+The depositions also focus on communications around 15 public records requests, six of which were filed by Ferguson and one by Curlee.
 Many of the remaining requests were filed by individuals associated with Air Combat USA, Inc., a private company which has sued the city for breach of contract.
-The subpoena also requests copies of all communications between the blog or its staff and anyone affiliated with the corporation.
+The subpoenas also request copies of all communications between the blog or its staff and anyone affiliated with the corporation.

 Ferguson told the Tracker that the city, essentially, wants to know everything about the blog.